icopy-site/awesome/docs/awesome/awesome-aws.md

 ## License

 *I am providing code and resources in this repository to you under an open source license.
-Because this is my personal repository, the license you receive to my code and resources is from me and not my employer (https://github.com/donnemartin/awesome-aws/blob/master/Facebook).*
+Because this is my personal repository, the license you receive to my code and resources is from me and not my employer (Facebook).*

     Copyright 2017 Donne Martin

-    Creative Commons Attribution 4.0 International License (https://github.com/donnemartin/awesome-aws/blob/master/CC BY 4.0)
+    Creative Commons Attribution 4.0 International License (CC BY 4.0)

     http://creativecommons.org/licenses/by/4.0/